-- 1 Prepare two CrossFireX-ready graphics cards. - 2 Insert the two graphics card into the PCIEX16 slots.
-If your motherboard has more than two PCIEX16 slots. refer to Chapter 2 in this user manual for the locations of the PCIEX16 slots recommended for multi-graphics card installation. - 3.
-Ensure that the cards are properly seated on the slots.
+- Prepare two CrossFireX-ready graphics cards. - Insert the two graphics card into the PCIEX16 slots.
+If your motherboard has more than two PCIEX16 slots, refer to Chapter 2 in this user manual for the locations of the PCIEX16 slots recommended for multi-graphics card installation. - 3.
+Ensure that the cards are properly seated on the slots. - Align and firmly insert the CrossFireX bridge connector to the goldfingers on each graphics card.
+Ensure that the connector is firmly in place.

-- 5. Connect two independent auxiliary power sources from the power supply to the two graphics cards separately. - 6.
-Connect a VGA or a DVI cable to the graphics card.
+- Connect two independent auxiliary power sources from the power supply to the two graphics cards separately. - Connect a VGA or a DVI cable to the graphics card.